bg-l2norm/Mnemo/README.md

 # Mnemo

-Mnemo is a minimalist, single-file brain training application designed to help you learn and retain information using an advanced Spaced Repetition System (SRS).
+Mnemo is a brain training app designed to help you learn and retain information using an advanced Spaced Repetition System (SRS).

 ## Features